-Sessions will be for one hour per week, at declining intervals as indicated by your progress, and mutual agreement, unless otherwise negotiated, with the exception of Stop Smoking sessions, which are of approximately two hours duration, with a voluntary single hour follow up, on request only, and specific courses.
+Sessions will be for one hour per week, at declining intervals as indicated by your progress, and mutual agreement, unless otherwise negotiated, with the exception of Stop Smoking sessions, which are of approximately two hours duration, with a voluntary single hour follow up, on request only.

-Payment is to be made at the end of each session, by cash or debit/credit card.
+Payment is to be made prior to each session, by debit/credit card or Paypal.
 At the end of your initial consultation, if you wish to proceed, we will book your first session by mutual agreement.